Skip to main content

 Our approach

-Aiming to reduce rural poverty in coffee production areas of Peru and Bolivia, Practical Action worked with farmers communities and associations, development agencies, local authorities and the Governments in a coordinated strategy for just and sustainable livelihoods through coffee.
+To reduce rural poverty in coffee production areas of Peru and Bolivia, Practical Action worked with farmers communities and associations, development agencies, local authorities and the Governments in a coordinated strategy for just and sustainable livelihoods through coffee.

 In addition, we worked with farmers, their adult children, and other young people to encourage farming and knowledge transfer continuity and innovation with youth-led initiatives.
 With the regional and national governments, we worked closely to incorporate these approaches into policies and budgets that addressed the coffee chain, rural labour, insurance and social security models, and new forms of access to public services.